Economy of India: Retail

 The retail industry, excluding wholesale, contributed $793 billion (10% of GDP) and employed 35 million people (8% of the workforce) in 2020.
 The industry is the second largest employer in India, after agriculture.
 The Indian retail market is estimated to be US$600 billion and one of the top-five retail markets in the world by economic value.
 India has one of the fastest-growing retail markets in the world, and is projected to reach $1.3 trillion by 2020.
 India has retail market worth $1.17 trillion, which contributes over 10% of India's GDP.
 It also has one of the world's fastest growing e-commerce markets.
 The e-commerce retail market in India was valued at $32.7 billion in 2018, and is expected to reach $71.9 billion by 2022.

-India's retail industry mostly consists of local mom-and-pop stores, owner-staffed shops and street vendors.
-Retail supermarkets are expanding, with a market share of 4% in 2008.
-In 2012, the government permitted 51% FDI in multi-brand retail and 100% FDI in single-brand retail.
-However, a lack of back-end warehouse infrastructure and state-level permits and red tape continue to limit growth of organised retail.
-Compliance with over thirty regulations such as "signboard licences" and "anti-hoarding measures" must be made before a store can open for business.
-There are taxes for moving goods from state to state, and even within states.